Victor Morin

 Victor Morin (August 15, 1865 - September 30, 1960) was a Canadian notary, politician, and writer.

 Born in Saint-Hyacinthe, Canada East, Morin studied at the Université Laval de Montréal.
 In 1890, he started working as a notary in his uncle's firm Papineau & Marin.
 He would practice his profession for the next 72 years.

-In 1910, he was elected to the Montreal City Council for the Centre (Vieux-Montréal) district.
+In 1910, he was elected to Montreal City Council for the Centre (Vieux-Montréal) district.

 From 1915 to 1924, he was president of the Saint-Jean-Baptiste Society.
 A Fellow of the Royal Society of Canada, he served as its president from 1938 to 1939.

 He is the author of the Code Morin, a book of rules for conducting deliberative assemblies, used in Quebec and Acadia.
 Morin's rules are inspired by Robert's Rules of Order.